 3. Armpit Stretch

 This pose, although very effective, may be slightly awkward since it makes you look like you’re smelling your own armpits.
-You may, therefore,
+You may, therefore, consider doing this stretch in a private space, like a meeting room if you’re at work.

 - Sit keeping your back upright.